liferay/liferay-screens/ios/README.md

 ## Preparing Your Project for Liferay Screens

-Liferay Screens is released as a standard [CocoaPods](https://cocoapods.org/) dependency, so you just need to add a line `pod 'LiferayScreens'` in your project's `Podfile`.
+Liferay Screens is released as a standard [CocoaPods](https://cocoapods.org/) dependency, so you just need to add the line `pod 'LiferayScreens'` in your project's `Podfile`.

-However, since Liferay Screens is written in Swift, you need to use CocoaPods version 0.36 or above, and it will only work on iOS 8.0 or above (Refer to [this article](http://blog.cocoapods.org/CocoaPods-0.36/) for more details about how CocoaPods works with Swift dependencies).
+However, since Liferay Screens is written in Swift, you need to use CocoaPods version 0.36 or above.
+Also, this only works on iOS 8.0 or above.
+Refer to [this article](http://blog.cocoapods.org/CocoaPods-0.36/) for more details about how CocoaPods works with Swift dependencies.

-So, your final `Podfile` should be similar to this one:
+Your final `Podfile` should be similar to this one:

 ```ruby
 source 'https://github.com/CocoaPods/Specs.git'